threefoldtech/zos/qemu/README.md

 This folder contains a script that you can use to run 0-OS in a VM using qemu.

-For ease of use a Makefile is also provided.
+## Requirements

+When you download a pre-built kernel, you're ready to go already, all you need is able to run a qemu machine with an internet access.

+If you want to hack the code and try in a real environment, you can use helpers provided here to setup an overlay in qemu which (kind of) patch the kernel image on boot time.

+### Default Image

+You can simply use the makefile provided and do: `make kernel`

+This will download the latest prebuilt kernel from our server.

+### Hack the code

+In order to use the full power of theses scripts, you'll need in addition:
+- A self compiled version of [z-init](https://github.com/threefoldtech/zinit/)
+- All the binaries from this repository compiled
+- A working qemu

+Then you can use the full power of the overlay.
+Everything is already setup using symlinks to use your local binaries inside the image.

+### Use the Makefile

 To prepare your environment call `make prepare`.
-This will :
+This will:

-- copy `zinit` binary into the overlay
+- Copy `zinit` binary into the overlay
-- download a 0-OS kernel
+- Download a 0-OS kernel

-You also need to create a bridge called `zos0` and have a dhcp server giving out IP on the bridge range.

 To start the 0-OS VM, do `make start`

+### Reach internet inside the VM

+You need to be able to reach internet inside the VM, 0-OS needs internet.

+If you want to use theses script, you'll need to create a bridge called zos0 and have a dhcp server giving out ip on the bridge range.

 ## Prepare the bridge manually